 There is a lot of rivalry in the eCommerce industry, especially with online retail giants like Amazon that sell billions of goods, so improve your business for search engine optimization (SEO) so that customers can find it quickly.

-Begin by identifying keywords using tools like Google or Ahrefs, and then include those keywords into the names and descriptions of your product listings.
+Begin by identifying keywords using tools like Google or Ahrefs, and then include those keywords in the names and descriptions of your product listings.

 In addition to enhancing your e-commerce site for Google, you may adjust your SEO approach to the marketplace where you sell.
 If you sell on Etsy, for example, you may take various initiatives to ensure your items stand out and show higher in search engines inside Etsy’s internal search…